littlebits/www-developers/views/cloud-api-spec.md

     /output
       POST              write   200                   output some voltage on the given cloudbit /subscriptions
-      GET               read    200  [<String:URI>]   return a list of the publishers to which given cloudbit is subscribed POST              read    201                   publish given cloudbit events to given endpoint DELETE            read    200                   stop publishing given cloudbit events to a given endpoint /activate
+      GET               read    200  [<Str:URI>]   return a list of the publishers to which given cloudbit is subscribed POST              read    201                   publish given cloudbit events to given endpoint DELETE            read    200                   stop publishing given cloudbit events to a given endpoint /activate